 - We will continue to pursue tobacco control polices and support the goal of Smokefree by 2025, and have made a submission in favour of a protocol to eliminate trade in tobacco products; and a submission on policy options for the regulation of electronic cigarettes.

-- Other public health issues we will pursue include folate, fluoride, iodine and psychoactive substances.
+- Other public health issues we are pursuing include folate, fluoride, iodine and psychoactive substances.

 The NZMA believes that quality considerations are fundamental to good health policy, systems and delivery.
 Quality drives excellence in the delivery of health services and helps ensure patient safety and optimal outcomes.
 Sound quality principles and frameworks are required to support and guide doctors in their work and decision making.